MikroElektronika/mikrosdk_click_v2/clicks/ambient20/details.md

 ## Example Description

-> This example demonstrates the use of Ambient 20 click board by measuring the ambient light level.
+> This example demonstrates the use of Ambient 20 Click board by measuring the ambient light level.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c